DeFiCh/defichain.com/content/white-paper/white-paper.en-US.md

   $DFI coins will be issued only to the users of DeFiChain or partners with an interest in utilizing and participating in the ecosystem.
 There will be NO public sale or public token offering.
 Following are the only ways to get $DFI coins:
   <div className="mt-5">
   - Institutional investors, accredited investors and funds who are interested in the use of DeFiChain can contact the DeFi founders at (<a className="text-electric" href = "mailto: partners@defichain.com">partners@defichain.com</a>).
-  - Over time, DFI will be available on staking platforms (such as <a className="text-electric" href ="https://www.CakeDeFi.com" target="_blank">www.CakeDeFi.com</a>) and on selected exchanges.
   - The DeFiChain Foundation will issue airdrop tokens for users of DeFiChain.
 (Hodlers and other market makers).
   - The DeFiChain Foundation gives grants to developers who are developing functionality for DeFiChain or dApps to run on the blockchain.
   </div>